 We also collect and process your data in connection to specific activities which allow us to pursue our charitable mission when it is in our legitimate interests to do this and when these interests do not override your rights.
 These specific activities include;

-- Providing information to our professional contact about our work or our activities via email newsletter.
+- Providing information to our professional contacts about our work or our activities via email newsletter.

 - Holding learning and engagement events.